trilinos/Trilinos/packages/adelus/README.md

   * Whether to enable status prints
   * ```BOOL``` Default: OFF

- We refer readers to Trilinos', Kokkos' and Kokkos Kernels' documentation for further details of building Trilinos, Kokkos and Kokkos Kernels .
+ We refer readers to Trilinos', Kokkos' and Kokkos Kernels' documentations for further details of building Trilinos, Kokkos and Kokkos Kernels.

- Below is an example of a Trilinos build script enabling Adelus, (and Kokkos and Kokkos Kernels) with CUDA back-end (NVIDIA Volta generation CC 7.0) and OpenMP host back-end to perform comparison between the CUDA code and the more classical MPI version of the code.
+ Below is an example of a Trilinos build script enabling Adelus (and Kokkos and Kokkos Kernels) with CUDA back-end (NVIDIA Volta generation CC 7.0) and OpenMP host back-end to perform comparison between the CUDA code and the more classical MPI version of the code.